Fall Protection Clearance Guide Skip to main content

 Clearance = Free Fall + Deceleration + D-Ring Shift + Height Below D-Ring - D-Ring Height + Safety Margin

 Free Fall Distance: The distance the D-ring falls before the arrest system engages.
-Depends on lanyard length and the difference between anchor height and D-ring height.
-OSHA limits maximum free fall to 6 feet per 1926.502(d)(16)(ii).
+It depends on connector length and the difference between anchor height and D-ring height.
+OSHA limits maximum free fall to 6 feet for PFAS unless the system is otherwise configured under the applicable rule and competent/qualified review.

 D-Ring Shift: The dorsal D-ring may shift from between the shoulder blades down toward the waist as the harness loads.
-Standard assumption: 1 foot.
+Replace the planning assumption with harness, fit, and worker data when available.

 Height Below D-Ring: The distance from the D-ring to the worker's feet when hanging in the harness.
-Typical value: 5 feet for an average worker.
+Measure or verify it for the actual worker and harness.

-D-Ring Height: The worker's D-ring height above the walking surface (typically 5 to 5.5 feet).
+D-Ring Height: The worker's D-ring height above the walking surface.
 This offsets the total because the D-ring starts above the walking surface, not at it.

 Warning: The most common clearance error: assuming overhead anchorage when it is actually at foot level.
 A 6-foot lanyard with foot-level anchorage means 6 feet of free fall PLUS the worker's height to the D-ring -- total free fall can exceed 11 feet.